 Mandavia, A., Robinson, G.G., Bradley, B., Ressler, K.J., and Powers, A., 2016.
 Exposure to childhood abuse and later substance use: Indirect effects of emotion dysregulation and exposure to trauma.
 Journal of Traumatic Stress, 29(5), pp.422-429.

 Marshall, M., Shannon, C., Meenagh, C., Mc Corry, N., and Mulholland, C., 2018.
-The association between childhood trauma, parental bonding, and depressive symptoms, and interpersonal functioning in depression and bipolar disorder.
-Irish Journal of psychological medicine, 35(1), pp.23-32.
+The association between childhood trauma, parental bonding, depressive symptoms, and interpersonal functioning in depression and bipolar disorder.
+Irish Journal of Psychological Medicine, 35(1), pp.23-32.

 Mayo Clinic.
 2017.
 Drug Addiction (Substance Use Disorder) - Symptoms And Causes. [online] Available at: <https://www.mayoclinic.org/diseases-conditions/drug-addiction/symptoms-causes/syc-20365112> [Accessed 27 March 2020].